The XPS 13 ships with Ubuntu pre-installed and is a top-of-the line ultrabook, with specs similar to the Macbook Pro 13", but half a pound lighter.

 After some use, the battery continues to fall at an alarming rate, to only 5-6 hours after a couple of months.

 Con Spongy keyboard

-The laptop never performs to the promised 11-15 hours, average usage is around 7~8.
-Afterwards, the battery continues to fall at an alarming rate, only 5~6 after a couple of months.
+The laptop never performs to the promised 11-15 hours, average usage is around 7-8 hours.